frutos93/laravchat/README.md

 * If you have recomendations for a better UI I'm all ears!
 * First package so if there are things that can be upgraded for installation please tell me.
-* Still more things to come and upgrade.
+* Still more things to come and upgrade such as conversation within more than 2 people, add people to conversation and more.